maialenz/CookBook/TESTING.md

 (All tests were carried out the same way: I cleared cache data, opened new incognito page (Chrome and Edge), and reloaded and tested each page twice.
 Same procedure was used for mobile and web assessment)

-Due to the simplicity of the website, the results of the lighthouse testing have come back very strong.
+Due to the simplicity of the website, the results of the lighthouse testing have come back mostly strong.
 Since there is very few heavy files, the site loads very fast and with no major issues, both on mobile and desktop, increasing like this the UX.

 The only major thing to be fixed to improve accessibility was the missing attributes aria-label and alt for images.
 This was fixed immediately, improving considerably the accessibility scores.